SIMPLECPU V1D2 INSTRUCTION-SET #

 arithmetic / logical instruction generated a positive result.

-Unconditional jumps use a 12bit absolute/direct address (AAA) allowing them to traverse the full address range.
+Unconditional JUMP/CALL use a 12bit absolute/direct address (AAA) allowing them to traverse the full address range.
 Conditional jumps use a signed 9bit relative address (RRR) i.e. PC-256 to PC+255.
+Note, assembler detects if relative jump distance exceeded and flags an error.

 CTL3 CTL0 MUX_A_OUT MUX_B_OUT CIN ADDER_OUT